ludofischer/metalsmith-gzip/README.md

 ### Customization

-To customize the files `metalsmith-gzip` compresses pass an options object, where the `src` property is a pattern [multimatch](https://github.com/sindresorhus/multimatch) understands.
+Pass an options object to customize metalsmith-gzip behaviour.
+These are the available options keys:

+`src` is a [multimatch](https://github.com/sindresorhus/multimatch) pattern which specifies which types of files to compress.

 ```javascript
 var metalsmith = new Metalsmith(__dirname)